HumanSignal/label-studio/docs/source/guide/api.md

 `POST /api/project/import`

-Use API to import tasks in [Label Studio basic format](tasks.html#Basic-format) useful when you are creating a data stream.
+Use the API to import tasks in [Label Studio basic format](tasks.html#Basic-format), which can be useful when you are creating a data stream.

 ```bash
 curl -X POST -H Content-Type:application/json http://localhost:8080/api/project/import \
 --data "[{\"my_key\": \"my_value_1\"}, {\"my_key\": \"my_value_2\"}]"
 ```

-Or you can import a file and make an LS task automatically:
+Or you can import a file and make a Label Studio task automatically:

 ```bash
 curl -X POST -F "FileUpload=@test.jpg" http://localhost:8080/api/project/import